 5) Stop the reactions by adding 1 uL of 10 mM lysine to each solution

-6) Pool the three samples, and run 2D gel.
+6) Pool the three samples, and run the 2D gel.